tbreslein/capturedlambda/src/pages/posts/the-state-of-programming-in-physics.md

 ### 2.3 Testing

 To be fair, "testing" in general is weird topic in software development.
-Everyone says they are always adamament about writing good tests, but...
+Everyone says they are always adamant about writing good tests, but...

 Mathematical simulation software is an interesting case study where the software itself actually lends itself HEAVILY to testing.